 Lawn Mower Jack vs Lawn Mower Lift Jack

 Should we call it a lawn mower jack or a lawn mower lift?

 Well, I suppose you could call it either, some are very similar to a jack, while others are definitely a lift.
 So, on that basis, we’ll call them by either name and not get too worked up about the exact terminology, just be happy that they will make our lives much easier!

 Buyer’s Guide for Lawn Mower Lifts

 Most lawn mower lifts are easy to use and feature solid construction.
-If you’re investing in a unit for your home or business, it’s important to purchase a unit that can handle your mower perfectly, so take into account the following factors:
+If you’re investing in a lawnmower lift for your home or business, it’s important to purchase a unit that can handle your mower perfectly, so take into account the following factors:

 - Wheel baskets.

 The biggest question—literally—is what kind of lawn mower do you have?
 A small, push mower or rear-engine model won’t weigh as much as lawn tractors or a zero-turn model.
 You’ll want to know the weight of your machine and compare the company’s recommended weight capacity.